 Working remotely has made professionals develop a different set of skills, as the shift to output-based work has dominated the 8 to 5 work habits of the past.
 Both employers and employees have now adjusted to the WFH arrangement, and this may be a trend even in the post-pandemic.

-Jobseekers at these trying times would have to triple their efforts in showcasing their abilities of being an “ideal WFH-employee.”
+Jobseekers at these trying times would have to triple their efforts in showcasing their abilities to be an “ideal WFH-employee.”
 Based on LinkedIn data gathered from March 2020 to May 2020, there has been a spike in the number of remote jobs advertised in Asia-Pacific countries—such as the Philippines, Singapore, Malaysia, and India.
-Even though WFH jobs are either temporary or permanent, recruiters are on the lookout for right talents who can thrive with this work setup.
-If you are planning—or already on the process—to apply for WFH jobs, here are a list of skills you need to possess and highlight on your next interview:
+Even though WFH jobs are either temporary or permanent, recruiters are on the lookout for the right talents who can thrive with this work setup.
+If you are planning—or already in the process—to apply for WFH jobs, here is a list of skills you need to possess and highlight on your next interview:

 1. Well-Balanced and Organized